plushu/plushu-app-nginx-servers/README.md

 This plugin automatically sets domains to be HTTPS-only (redirecting on plain HTTP requests) when there is an SSL certificate and key available for that domain.
-It checks certificates in the "ssl" directories within $PLUSHU_ROOT and the app's directory (under $PLUSHU_APPS_DIR).
+It checks certificates in the "ssl" directories within $PLUSHU_ROOT (and/or a subdiectory with the app's name within that directory).
 At some point in the future, it's planned to have a "certs" plugin for managing these certificates; for now, they just have to be added to the appropriate directory via other means (such as logging in as root and/or uploading them via sftp).